LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/mount.md

 ![](<../../../.gitbook/assets/image (157).png>)

-Do this for each sit you want to create.
+Do this for each seat you want to create.

 ![](<../../../.gitbook/assets/image (68).png>)